Gut Imbalances

 Antibiotics/Medications - antimicrobial agents, oral contraceptives, antidepressants, antacids, PPIs, and NSAIDs contribute to gut imbalances

-Lifestyle factors - poor sleep patterns, alcohol consumption, lack of physical activity, and smoking
+Lifestyle factors - poor sleep patterns, alcohol consumption, lack of physical activity, and smoking (this includes the “natural” plant you like).

 Rebalancing the Gut